You came to Dad as a hired thug,

 Into our home and into our hearts,

-like each lovable loser, you’re family now.
+like each of those strays, you’re family now.

 Showing duty and reverence to Mom and Dad,